Scott and Loni Parrish Chair in Business and Professor of Management

 • Best Reviewer Award, Academy of Management Journal (2019).

-• OSU College of Business Betty S. Henry Amundson Faculty Scholar Award in Ethics (2015-present).
+• OSU College of Business Betty S. Henry Amundson Faculty Scholar Award in Ethics (2015-2024).

 • Betty & Forest Simmons Excellence in Graduate Teaching Award, OSU College of Business (2018).